- Hybrid solutions

 The first impulse when analyzing hard rules is to give overall metrics like coverage and how much they get right.

-But for multi-class problems, these will be used to output a single class so they must be analyzed and evaluated in terms of
+But for multi-class problems, these will be used to output a single class so they must be analyzed and evaluated in terms of precision, recall, accuracy, false-negatives, false-positives, etc.

-For hard rules, favour precision over recall
+When dealing with hard rules, you should favour precision over recall.

 It's easier to explain to clients that, in some cases, we are able to provide perfect (100% confidence) with rules and other times we need to model and therefore approximate results will be output.